Subaru Forester: Forester Sport

 A Forester Sport with a CB18 1.8-liter direct injection turbocharged flat-4 engine was introduced in October 2020 for the Japanese domestic market.
 The engine produces 130 kW at 5,200-5,600 rpm and 300 Nm at 1,600-3,600 rpm.
-This engine is also present in the JDM-only Subaru Levorg.
+This engine is also present in the JDM Subaru Levorg.
 With the introduction of the Sport, the FB20D e-BOXER became the standard engine across the rest of the Forester line in Japan.
 As of July 2021, there are no reports whether other markets will receive the CB18.

 The Forester Sport is identified by its black grille as well as grey-painted fog lamps covers, side mirrors and rocker panels.
 The Sport also is equipped with a set of dark 18-inch wheels, while the rear fascia adds additional trim around the tailgate window.
 It is also equipped with dual exhaust outlets, which are part of a redesigned and sportier lower apron.